JiscSD/rdss-pure-adaptor/README.md

  - Navigate to the DynamoDB service then select the Tables view.
  - Search for the table for the pure-adaptor that includes the Jisc ID for the HEI you are testing.
  - Select that table to gain access to the items tab.
- - In the items tab, select some records that are recent.
-These records will be still available in the Kinesis Stream.
+ - In the items tab, select the record with a uuid of 'LATEST'
- - Choose the 'Delete' action from the list of actions on the item tab page.
+ - You can delete this record, to process all records.
+Or update the date modified field to a time in the past that includes some other records.

 This should lead to the pure adaptor picking up records from the kinesis stream on its next scheduled run.